 - McConomy Auditorium and McKenna, Peter, and Wright in the Cohon Center, as well as Simmons Auditorium in the Tepper building, will only be available from 5pm-midnight on weekdays and on weekends from 9am-midnight.

 - Wiegand Gymnasium and the Activities Room in the Cohon Center will have limited availability due to construction for the new Health, Wellness, Athletics, and Recreation building.

 Additional tents will be available across campus for reservations.
-Tent capacities can be found on 25Live and a map of tent locations and other details will be available on the Cohon Center website.
+A map of tent locations and other details will be available on the Cohon Center website.
 Tents will not have walls.
 Each tent will have 20 chairs available for use.
 Several tents will have string lights to accommodate meetings and activities occurring after dark.

 - As of March 28, all restrictions on gathering limits (both indoor and outdoor) are lifted.

 Resources and Support for Virtual and Hybrid Events/Meetings

 Many organizations are considering virtual and hybrid plans for meetings and events this semester.
 We hope the following resources can be helpful, and SLICE welcomes any meeting requests to consult with your specific organization.